What will I learn at the Academy of Future Teachers?

 AFT3 (11th): Foundations of Curriculum and Instructions

-- Focus on developing instructional materials
+- Focus on developing and teaching instructional materials

 - Learn to incorporate technology to promote learning

-- Develop classroom management skills
+- Develop classroom management time management skills

 AFT4 (12th): Principles of Teaching Internship